Building a Raspberry Pi 3/4/5 Baby Monitor

 3. If the monitor can be viewed remotely, it sometimes runs insecure RF wireless and can be snooped on or intercepted

 I knew there had to be a better, more affordable way to keep tabs on our little guy.
-A Raspberry Pi was a perfect solution--it has a camera module with 1080p resolution, it has USB ports for extra peripherals, it's portable, and it's cheap.
+A Raspberry Pi was a perfect solution--it has a camera module with 1080p resolution, it has USB ports for extra peripherals, it's portable, and it's (relatively) cheap – although in 2024, even a Raspberry Pi 5 kit costs $200.
+The good news is, this guide works down to a Raspberry Pi 3 or even a Pi Zero!

 Check out the resulting image quality: